StudentSK0/sql-case-studies/tabletop_sql_pet_project/README.md

 psql -d your_database -f sql/02_seed.sql
 ```

-Then run any query from the `sql/queries/` directory, for example:
+Run any query from the `sql/queries/` directory, for example:

 ```bash
 psql -d your_database -f sql/queries/01_available_events.sql